tarunKoyalwar/talosplus/README.md

 ~~~

+Do Star the repo to show  your support.
+Follow me on [github](https://github.com/tarunKoyalwar) / [twitter](https://twitter.com/KoyalwarTarun) to get latest updates on Talosplus.

-Refer to Blog [Part 3](https://medium.com/@zealousme/create-your-ultimate-bug-bounty-automation-without-nerdy-bash-skills-part-3-7ee2b353a781) for step by step instructions in detail.
+Refer to Blog [Part 3](https://medium.com/@zealousme/create-your-ultimate-bug-bounty-automation-without-nerdy-bash-skills-part-3-7ee2b353a781) for step by step instructions on using `talosplus` command in detail with examples.

 # Limitations